plrg-bristol/ATiPL/docs/problemClasses.md

 **WHERE:** Queen's building 1.69

-**WHEN:** Fridays 11am (including week one, where there will be no sheet, but this will be a chance to meet the TAs and take a look at / get help on the first sheet)
+**WHEN:** Fridays 11am (including week one, where there will be no sheet due, but this will be a chance to meet the TAs and take a look at / get help on the first sheet)

 **WHO:** April and Tom will be running the problem classes and marking your work.